Mick Jagger 143 in a frame

 Edition: Portfolio of 10.
 Edition of 250, 50 AP, 3 PP, signed in pencil lower right and numbered in pencil lower left; some signed in felt pen.
 Most of the prints are also signed in black, green, or red felt pen by Mick Jagger.

-The Mick Jagger complete portfolio by Andy Warhol is a series of ten screenprints published in 1975.
-It is one of Warhol’s most iconic series, and depicts the Rolling Stones lead singer from a variety of angles.
+The Mick Jagger Complete Portfolio by Andy Warhol is a series of ten screenprints published in 1975.
+It is one of Warhol’s most iconic series and depicts the Rolling Stones lead singer from a variety of angles.

 Warhol’s fascination with fame and celebrity shines through not only his art, but through his lifestyle as well.
-Warhol’s “Superstar” set was the most glamorous clique in New York; the artist constantly had 20th century icons in his orbit.
+Warhol’s “Superstar” set was the most glamorous clique in New York; the artist constantly had 20th-century icons in his orbit.
 Warhol was a celebrity’s celebrity, rubbing elbows with stars from Bill Murray to John Lennon.
-But Warhol’s and Jagger’s friendship stands out as one of the most super-powered celebrity relationships, largely due to its legacy in the arts.
+But Warhol’s and Jagger’s friendship stands out as one of the most super-powered celebrity relationships largely due to its legacy in the arts.
 The Mick Jagger portfolio documented the cultural force of Jagger and Warhol with brash honesty.
-Even among Warhol’s other iconic celebrity silkscreens, the Mick Jagger Portfolio stands out as a unique look at a musical legend through Warhol’s eccentric yet intimate eyes.
+Even among Warhol’s other iconic celebrity silkscreens, the Mick Jagger portfolio stands out as a unique look at a musical legend through Warhol’s eccentric yet intimate eyes.

 Warhol’s design, a close-up of Joe Dallesandro’s crotch in jeans, instantly attracted attention.
 This album cover became a defining image of the Rolling Stones; Warhol perfectly captures the band’s unapologetic sexuality and willingness to push the envelope.
 This episode made it clear that Warhol and Jagger held similar artistic ethos; both were iconoclasts, willing to turn social conventions upside down for the sake of art.

 The Mick Jagger complete portfolio, the artistic peak of Warhol and Jagger’s friendship, was released four years later.
 The portfolio comprises ten screenprints based on photographs Warhol captured.
-The series is notable not only for its use of Warhol’s famous bright colors and stenciled lines, but also as an early “collage” example (also seen in Reigning Queens).
+The series is notable not only for its use of Warhol’s famous bright colors and stenciled lines but also as an early “collage” example (also seen in Reigning Queens).
 This style uses overlaid images, ripped borders, and a postmodern aesthetic as an approach to color.
-It would soon became of Warhol’s greatest contributions to Pop Art.
+It would soon become one of Warhol’s greatest contributions to Pop Art.
 The collage design reflects Warhol’s unique ability to transform the influence of other iconic Pop Artists, specifically noted collage artist Richard Hamilton.

 The portfolio consists of ten screenprints printed on Arches Aquarelle paper, and most of the prints are also signed in black, green, or red felt pen by Mick Jagger.
 Included in this portfolio are: FS II.138 to FS II.147.